semantic-flow/sflo-dendron-notes/sflo.concept.mesh.resource-facet.dataset.deversioned.md

 id: 20dz80zbx82nrym7e88ozy7
 title: de-versioned dataset
 desc: ''
-updated: 1751298825386
+updated: 1751691329658
 created: 1751139382440
 ---

-Deversioned datasets are dataset that were once versioned, but have had their [[sflo.concept.mesh.resource.folder._v-series]], [[sflo.concept.mesh.resource.folder._vN]] and any related metadata cleaned up
+De-versioned datasets are datasets that were once versioned, but have had their versioning turned off.